Engee documentation

 Details

-Moment of inertia of wheel and tyre.
+The moment of inertia of the wheel and tire.

 Dependencies